Prenuptial Agreement Lawyers Chicago, Illinois

 Yes.
 Generally speaking, the parties to a contract (such as prenuptial agreement) are free to mutually disregard the terms and do whatever else they want in the future.
 However, in the absence of any such mutual agreement, and in the absence of a determination that the contract is invalid and/or enforceable (for example, if it is found to be unconscionable) then parties’ rights and responsibilities will be controlled by the contract.

-What does someone need to bring with them to a prenup consultation?
+What does someone need to bring with them to a consultation with Chicago prenup agreement attorney?

 Can you give an example how a prenuptial agreement has helped one of your clients?